OvsiienkoVladyslava/computer_vision/README.md

 # Computer Vision Pet Projects
-The goal of this repository is to solve some Computer Vision tasks using pre-trained models or train new.
+The goal of this repository is to solve some Computer Vision tasks using pre-trained models or train new ones.

 The repository consists of such parts: